 Unimproved and semi-improved Neutral Grassland is a UK BAP broad habitat category.

 Neutral Grassland is a national priority habitat under the name Lowland Meadow.

-Natural England identifies grassland with at least two frequent and two occasional examples from a list of 43 wildflowers as Lowland Neutral Grassland or Lowland Meadow.
+Natural England identifies neutral grassland with at least two frequent and two occasional examples from a list of 43 wildflowers as priority habitat.

 Neutral Grassland is a local priority habitat because of this scarcity, the plants and wildlife it supports and although much has been lost in Barnsley, the opportunities for conservation.

 Unimproved and semi-improved Neutral Grassland are identified in Phase 1 habitat surveys.

 There are 4 National Vegetation Classification (NVC) categories for the Neutral Grassland priority habitat in Barnsley.